Notes on the Geography of Belgium: Tervuren: Africa Museum

 A year before his death, Leopold sold the Congo Free State to his own countrymen, which explains why Albert I opened Girault's building in 1910 as the Museum of the Belgian Congo.
 In 1960 the museum became the Royal Museum for Central Africa.
 Still, Leopold's doubled initial continues to ornament the building.

 The main entrance.

 An ivory bust of Leopold used to stand in the rotunda.
 It not longer does, but this bronze lingers in a museum courtyard.
 Leopold's words remain on a museum wall: "To open to civilization the only part of our globe which it has not yet penetrated--to pierce the darkness which hangs over entire peoples--is a crusade worthy of this century of progress."
-Even in Leopold's day, there were plenty of observers who found this rhetoric loathsome hypocrisy.
+Even in Leopold's day, there were plenty of observers who found this rhetoric offensively hypocritical.

 On the rotunda floor are the star and crown that formed the emblem of the Congo Free State.

-This is "Belgium Bringing Security to the Congo."
+"Belgium Bringing Security to the Congo."